MaterialsDiscovery/PyChemia/README.md

 Mandatory
 ---------

-1. Python >= 2.7 or Python >= 3.5
+1. Python >= 3.6
-   The library is tested on Travis for versions of Python 2.7, 3.5 and 3.6
+   The library is tested on Travis for versions of Python 3.6 Support for Python 2.7 has been removed

    https://travis-ci.org/MaterialsDiscovery/PyChemia